rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

       absorbency          : 1.00
       covered (%)         : 50.00
       determinateness (%) : 50.00
-      - characteristic vector = { 'F': 1.00, 'A': 1.00, 'G': -1.00,
+      - most credible action(s) = { }
-	                          'E': -1.00, 'D': -1.00, 'C': -1.00,
-				  'B': -1.00, }

 It is interesting to notice in :numref:`strictBestChoice` (Line 6) that the **Rubis first choice recommendation** consists actually in the set of weak Condorcet winners: 'A', 'C' and 'D' and the set of weak Condorcet losers: 'A' and 'F'.
-In the corresponding characteristic vector (see Lines 12-14) are listed the bipolar credibility degree with which each alternative may indeed be considered a first choice candidate (see [BIS-2006a]_, [BIS-2006b]_).
+In the corresponding characteristic vector (see Lines 12-14) are listed the bipolar credibility degrees with which each alternative may indeed be considered a first choice candidate (see [BIS-2006a]_, [BIS-2006b]_).
+Location 'D', the Condorcet winner, is the most credible first choice.
+It is interesting to notice that location 'G', even if not among the weak Condorcet winners is nevertheless neither included nor excluded from the potential first choice candidates.
 We may furthermore notice in Line 16 that both alternatives *A* and *F* are reported as potential *strict outranked* choices, hence as potential **last choice candidates** .
 The ambiguous first-ranked and last-ranked position of alternative *A* indicates its global incomparability status as shown in :numref:`bestOfficeChoice`.

 .. code-block:: pycon
    :linenos: